 Michael Damphousse - President

-Ed Bureau - Marketing Director
+Ed Bureau - Vice President

 After searching for a couple years, Ed and his wife Susan purchased a seasonal cottage in Conley's Grove, Atkinson in 2017.
 Proximity to their work locations in the Nashua area allows them to be nearly full time residents from May to October.
 In addition to the natural beauty and recreational opportunities found at Big Island Pond, they are enjoying the sense of community that lake life offers.
 Ed has experience of serving on Boards of Directors for homeowners associations where he has lived, and for youth sports leagues.
 As an avid catch and release fisherman, Ed is very interested in maintaining the water quality of Big Island Pond.

-Cindy Lanouette - Secretary
+Barbara Cohoon - Secretary

-Cecily Mango - Grants Director
+Mark Cleveland - Grants Director

 Gail Robertson - Membership Director